-Today I did something especially dangerous: I went to a wild horse and burro auction in Albuquerque.
+One fine summer day in New Mexico, I did something especially dangerous: I went to a wild horse and burro auction in Bernalillo.
 I managed not to bid on any of them, but I fell in love many times over.
 Nothing is more beautiful than a wild mustang and these were going for a song.

-Living on rangeland in New Mexico, my neighbors and I have dealt with our own intractable problems with feral horses and I have a lot of mixed feelings about how to balance what’s best for horses with what’s best for the land.
+When I lived on rangeland in New Mexico, my neighbors and I had own intractable problems with feral horses and I have a lot of mixed feelings about how to balance what’s best for horses with what’s best for the land.
 Too many horses wreak havoc on grasslands and everybody from horses to hares to coyotes quickly starts to suffer.
 There are no easy answers to the problem of what to do with too many horses, but when I heard of this chance to see first hand one of the Bureau of Land Management’s solutions – wild horse adoptions – I immediately decided to go.

 Mustangs have long been a symbol of the freedom of the West, but these days there is less and less free space for them on the range.
 Horses grazing on Bureau of Land Management land, which includes 264 million acres of public lands in the West, must compete with cattle for grass and with coal, natural gas and oil extraction operations and wind farms for space.
 Wild horses are quickly losing ground.

 Mustang critics are quick to point out that wild horses are not native to North America, at least not anymore: the last truly wild horses died out around 10,000 years ago, likely due to climate change at the end of the last Ice Age and possibly compounded by overhunting by newly arriving humans.
 But North America must also be acknowledged as the original home of the horse: Equus evolved here and thrived here for more than 57 million years, spreading across the Bering land bridge to Asia and beyond.